 - Limit Your Caffeine Intake in the Evening

 While feeling overly stressed during the holidays is not uncommon, difficulty sleeping could be a more serious issue.
-If you are a snorer, you may wake up tired or unsatisfied.
-It is also possible that you are suffering from sleep apnea.
+If you’re a snorer, you may wake up feeling tired or unsatisfied.
+It’s also possible that you are suffering from sleep apnea.
 Following best practices, like establishing a bedtime routine, dieting, and exercising regularly year round, promotes healthy sleep habits.
-If you are inefficient during the day, fall asleep easily, or you are constantly tired, make an appointment with us today.